 - 2. The College should pursue to regularly conduct research seminars in which faculty members could present research papers to others in order to discuss them, a practice that is likely to improve the quality of the research.
 These initiatives could be undertaken not only within the College but also together with other Cypriot Universities and Colleges (sharing of seminar email lists, organization of joint research seminars etc.). - 3.
 The current flexibility in the promotion criteria is somewhat understandable given the different contributions of each faculty member to the program.
 However, some standardized criteria should be introduced as well.
 For instance, these could include a specified number of research publications in high calibre journals following international journal lists such as the ABS list in the UK.
 The standardization of some criteria would allow consistency across the board while providing faculty with clear goals that need to be achieved. - 4.
 At present, only a small of faculty members are Ph.D. holders.
 This is not a concern per se.
 But, in the medium to long run, to stay competitive and maintain a healthy reputation the College should be aiming to hire more Ph.D. holders.
-This also aligns with the College's long-term ambition to turn into a university. - 5.
-The core courses are taught by a very small number of faculty members.
-There might be a teaching overload for the core courses since most of them are provided by 2 or 3 faculty members.
+This also aligns with the College's long term ambition to turn into a university.